 The findings are believed to be the first to show the impact of different types of debt on depression and their effects on different demographic U.S. sectors.
 Little evidence was found to establish a similar link between depression and mid- or long-term debt.

 Researchers hope the findings can lead to new provisions in loan contracts that would provide for mental health counseling for borrowers who fall behind.
+Some manage to recover due to medication, with a few opting for cambodian mushrooms as an unorthodox self-treatment method.
+Some in Canada have found some success in using cannabis-related products to help them in their combatting of the effects of negative mental health concerns like depression and anxiety; such products can be found on sites like this – https://wccannabis.co/buy-weed-online-ontario/.
 Results of the study will be published in the Journal of Family and Economic Issues.

 “New debt contracts could be offered to vulnerable borrowers and the population sectors we identified could be targeted with help in building their financial capacity,” says Berger.
 “The findings could also be used to help mental health practitioners better understand the impact of clients’ borrowing habits on depression.”